Vision Definition

 Vision on themes

-Over the last 10 years, a general trend has been observed regarding developments in society.
+Over the last ten years, a general trend has been observed regarding societal developments.
 This trend is that developments are moving faster and faster.

 Developments are driven by the rapidly changing demands of consumers and organizations on the one hand and globalization and globalization on the other.